TabStruct: Measuring Structural Fidelity of Tabular Data

 \subsection{Validity of Global Utility (Q2)}

 \looseness-1 \textbf{Global utility serves as an effective metric for global structural fidelity.} \Cref{tab:summary_top3} and~\Cref{fig:scm_metric_corr} (left) demonstrate a strong monotonic correlation between global utility and global CI scores (\mbox{$r_s=0.84, \text{p}<0.001$}).
-In addition, global CI exhibits weaker correlations with all other metrics, showing conventional dimensions cannot sufficiently indicate structural fidelity.
-To ensure the generalisability of global utility, we extend our analysis to a broader evaluation scope, incorporating more complex SCM datasets~(\Cref{appendix:extended_discussion_validity}), a wider range of existing metrics~(\Cref{appendix:extended_discussion_validity}), and additional downstream tasks~(\Cref{appendix:extended_discussion_practicability}).
-Across all settings, global utility consistently exhibits a substantially stronger correlation with global CI than any other metric. \Cref{appendix:extended_discussion_validity} further shows that global utility more closely aligns with global CI in the induced generator rankings than local utility.
-The strong correlation and consistent ranking suggest that global utility offers a robust, SCM-free approach for assessing global structural fidelity.
+To ensure the generalisability of global utility, we extend our evaluation scope, incorporating more complex SCM datasets~(\Cref{appendix:extended_discussion_validity}), a wider range of existing metrics~(\Cref{appendix:extended_discussion_validity}), and additional downstream tasks~(\Cref{appendix:extended_discussion_practicability}).
+Across all settings, global utility consistently exhibits a substantially stronger correlation with global CI than any other metric. \Cref{appendix:extended_discussion_validity} further shows that global utility more closely aligns with global CI in the induced generator rankings.
+We would like to emphasise that the high correlation between global CI and global utility is an empirical finding rather than a formal proof of a connection between the two metrics.
+This observation primarily aims to offer users actionable and empirically grounded insights into tabular data generation.
+The strong correlation and consistent generator ranking suggest that global utility offers a robust, SCM-free approach for assessing global structural fidelity.

 \textbf{Local utility is not always the golden standard, due to its bias towards the local structure.} We further examine the correlation between local utility and local CI, which only considers the local structure associated with the prediction target.
 As shown in~\Cref{fig:scm_metric_corr} (left), local utility exhibits a strong correlation with local CI ($r_s=0.78, \text{p}<0.001$), but a much weaker correlation with global CI ($r_s=0.14, \text{p}<0.001$).
-The results indicate that local utility may reward ``myopic'' generators while missing the holistic data structure.
-This underscores the necessity of global utility for a more comprehensive evaluation of structural fidelity in tabular generation.
+The results indicate that local utility may overlook the holistic data structure, while global utility provides a more comprehensive evaluation of structural fidelity.